cloudmation-llc/gradle-infrastructure-plugins/docusaurus/docs/aws/cloudformation/tutorial.md

 YAML is highly recommended over JSON for designing CloudFormation templates.
 [The wins are too numerous to list here](https://aws.amazon.com/blogs/mt/the-virtues-of-yaml-cloudformation-and-using-cloudformation-designer-to-convert-json-to-yaml).
 :::

 Template samples are provided below for the benefit of the tutorial, but certainly feel free to substitute your own templates.
+Check the `examples/simple` directory for the actual template files used.

 ```yaml title="Sample vpc.yml"
 Description: VPC master configuration